apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 ### `embed` options

-These are the fields you can include in the `embed` option you pass to the ApolloServerPluginLandingPageProductionDefault:
+These are the fields you can include in the `embed` option you pass to the `ApolloServerPluginLandingPageProductionDefault`:

 <table class="field-table api-ref">
   <thead>